stablekernel/aqueduct/doc/tutorial/2016-06-20-writing-tests.md

 Writings Tests
 ---

-We'd like to ensure that when we hit the `/questions` endpoint, that we actually get questions.
+We'd like to ensure that when we hit the `/questions` endpoint, we get a response with questions.
 What does that mean?
 Well, that is up to us.
 But, let's say that 'questions' means 'a list of strings that all end in a question mark'.

 In Dart, tests are stored in a top-level `test` directory.
 Create that directory in `quiz`.
 Then, add a new file to it named `question_controller_test.dart`.
 (Test must end in `_test.dart` and live in the `test` directory for the tools to find them without you having to specify their path.)
 In this file, import both the `test` and `quiz` package.